noah1400/esslingen_labore/README.md

 # esslingen_labore
-All laboratory tasks of the University of Applied Sciences Esslingen.
+Laboratory tasks of the University of Applied Sciences Esslingen.
 Solutions are without guarantee.
 I do not recommend copy and paste the solutions.

 ## Contributing
 #### Tasks are missing?